 AVG Secure VPN is marketed as an internet tool to keep you safe on public WiFi, and that’s what it does.
-Speeds are rather slow, but it no longer works with Netflix.
+Speeds are rather slow, but AVG Secure is super easy to use, and works with Netflix most of the time.

 AVG VPN’s custom apps are only available for major platforms and operating systems, and they lack many configurable settings.
 There are no manual workarounds to install AVG VPN on your home router, either.